LKS-CHART/blog/README.md

 - Create a new post: `distill::create_post("TITLE OF YOUR BLOG POST", draf = TRUE)` This will create a new folder in the `_posts` folder.
 This is where you will work on your blog post.

+- Edit the header of the Rmd file to include the correct author information and to add categories to the blog post.

 - Write your blog post following [Markdown syntax](https://www.markdownguide.org/basic-syntax/).

 - To render your blog post, knit the document.